tobylockley/BizeoEthernet/README.md

 int begin(uint8_t *mac_address)
 ````

 Initializes the Bizeo library and ethernet shield.
-When no argument is given, it will use the default MAC address of ``DE:AD:BE:EF:FE:00``.
+When no MAC address is given, it will use the default of ``DE:AD:BE:EF:FE:00``.

 ##### *Input*
-* ``NULL``  --  No argument
 * ``mac_address``  --  Pointer to an array of 6 bytes respresenting a mac address (see [usage](https://github.com/tobylockley/BizeoEthernet#usage))

 ##### *Output*